apache/druid/docs/content/querying/scan-query.md

 time-ordered, an n-way merge can be performed on the results from each segment.
 This approach doesn't persist the entire result set in memory (like the Priority Queue) as it streams back batches as they are returned from the merge function.
 However, attempting to query too many segments could also result in high memory usage due to the need to open decompression and decoding buffers for each.
-The `druid.query.scan.maxSegmentsOrderedInMemory` limit protects from this by capping the number of segments opened per historical when time ordering is used.
+The `druid.query.scan.maxSegmentPartitionsOrderedInMemory` limit protects from this by capping the number of segments opened per historical when time ordering is used.

-Both `druid.query.scan.maxRowsQueuedForOrdering` and `druid.query.scan.maxSegmentsOrderedInMemory` are
+Both `druid.query.scan.maxRowsQueuedForOrdering` and `druid.query.scan.maxSegmentPartitionsOrderedInMemory` are
 configurable and can be tuned based on hardware specs and number of dimensions being queried.

 ## Legacy mode